The QSA has developed a range of materials to support the inclusion of Aboriginal and Torres Strait Islander perspectives into the school curriculum.

 Explores the ceremonial significance and roles that visual arts practices have within Aboriginal language groups throughout Australia.

-Readings have been compiled to make a wide variety of opinions, perspectives and personal contributions of both Indigenous and non-Indigenous people easily accessible to teachers.
+Readings have been compiled to make a wide variety of opinions, perspectives and personal contributions of Aboriginal and Torres Strait Islander and non-Indigenous people easily accessible to teachers.
 Readings are not official publications of the QSA — the ideas or sentiments expressed in them are entirely the author's own and may not reflect QSA views or policy.

 - Too obvious to see (Read001, Aug 2007) (PDF, 222 kB)